A Key Performance Indicator (KPI) is a way to measure and understand progress towards a particular result.

 Certain KPIs are considered Health Metrics, which means we actively monitor them and alarm on them and take action when and if they fall out of expected range.
 Otherwise we may or may not have goals or initiatives associated with their outputs.

-Meltano’s primary strategic goal is to achieve our vision towards product-market fit for Meltano as a DataOps OS.
-Our primary metric for measuring progress towards this goal is the average number of plugin types per project (APP).
+Meltano’s primary strategic goal is to achieve product-market fit for Meltano as a data movement (EL+T) solution with 10X developer experience over alternatives.
+Our primary metric for measuring progress towards this goal is the number of active projects.

 Making KPIs as internal-by-default instead of “public” (counterintuitively) keeps politics and pride out of the honest reporting of our metrics, and it supports our values of company-wide humility, ambition, and transparency.
 This approach allows the best and most honest internal iterations on metrics, and promotes transparency across the company by default with no need for individuals to avoid or suppress metrics which at least initially don’t look “flattering” for meltano.